Subscribe

 • Is made of solid wood

-• Is prone to water damage and shouldn’t be used in areas where exposure to moisture or water is likely, such as bathrooms and kitchens
+• Is prone to water damage and shouldn’t be used in areas where exposure to moisture or water is likely, such as bathrooms

 • Can be refinished to reduce the appearance of scratches and dents or to make the floor look like new again